Who says functional can’t be fashionable?

 $44.44.
 Available online.

-K-Lee Design’s Karen De Aizpurua usually works in sequins and spandex, sewing custom dance and swim wear, gymnastics leotards and bodybuilding trunks.
-They’re designed to show off the body, not cover it up.
+K-Lee Design’s Karen de Aizpurua usually works with sequins and spandex, sewing custom dancewear and swimwear, gymnastics leotards and bodybuilding trunks.
+They’re garments that are designed to show off the body, not cover it up.

-De Aizpurua says she started making masks to “Keep the surgical masks with our frontline workers who need them to take care of us,” she says.
+De Aizpurua says she started making masks to “keep the surgical masks with our frontline workers who need them to take care of us.”
 Her masks come in an “everyday style for the everyday person”.

-The masks are crafted from bamboo fabric, which De Aizpurua says is ideal for this application.
-“It’s antibacterial, hypoallergenic, luxuriously soft [and] has moisture wicking and thermos-regulating properties.”
-It’s also durable and hypoallergenic for those with sensitive skin.
+They’re made from bamboo fabric, which she says is ideal for this purpose: “It’s antibacterial, hypoallergenic, luxuriously soft [and] has moisture-wicking and thermos-regulating properties”.

 $20.
 Two (sadly non-sparkly) styles – ear-wrap and tie-up – are available online.